 Now that, we know some broads categories of risk.
 When trading or running a business.
 You intend to continue the trade/business while managing/hedging risks.

-In trading context, risk is managed through a bunch of steps.
+In a trading context, the risk is managed through a bunch of steps.

-- Macro Risk (Overall equity market tanking /going up): The risk here is hedged by appropriate allocation.
+- Macro Risk (Overall equity market tanking /going up): Appropriate allocation can hedge this risk.
 Think of a combination of equity and bonds.

-- Equity Market Risk: This can be dealt with using long-short fund.
+- Equity Market Risk: A long short fund can deal with this.
 By not being net long or short.
 We can hedge market movements.

 - Sector Risk: A specific sector due to some policy or other reasons could go up or down.
 Tax reforms for a sector can make the firms in it soaring.
-This is eliminated by not being overly exposed to any sector.
+Different sectors diversification can eliminate this risk.

 - Idiosyncratic Risk: The risk specific to a company.
 Some fraud promoter or a new policy.
 The one way to deal with this is to trade a lot of instruments/stocks.
 This way, the random events would in a long run cancel each other.

-A business might be looking to hedge several of their risks:
+A business might be looking to hedge several of its risks:

 - Currency Risk: A business like Infosys which does business in the US dollars and costs money in Rupees.
 Need to hedge the currency conversion risk.